dracupid/nobone/readme.md

 # Service
 nb.service.get '/', (req, res) ->
 	# Renderer
-	# It will auto-find the 'test/test_app/index.ejs', and render it to html.
+	# It will auto-find the 'examples/fixtures/index.ejs', and render it to html.
-	# You can also render coffee, stylus, less, sass, markdown, or define custom handlers.
+	# You can also render jade, coffee, stylus, less, sass, markdown, or define custom handlers.
-	# When you modify the `test/test_app/index.ejs`, the page will auto-reload.
+	# When you modify the `examples/fixtures/index.ejs`, the page will auto-reload.
-	nb.renderer.render('test/test_app/index.html')
+	nb.renderer.render('examples/fixtures/index.html')
 	.done (tpl_func) ->
 		res.send tpl_func({ name: 'nobone' })